Zhiyi-Zhang/PS-Signature-and-EL-PASSO/README.md

 Our library supports the use of [Web Assembly (WASM)](https://webassembly.org/) so that web applications can use the PS Signature and EL PASSO system.

 To compile with the WASM, you must first follow the instructions from the [WASM's C++ download and install page](https://emscripten.org/docs/getting_started/downloads.html) to get [emsdk](https://emscripten.org/index.html) ready.
+If you don't want to install WASM, you can skip 2.3.1 and directly use the existing files in `wasm-build`

+#### 2.3.1 Install WASM depenencies and compile EL PASSO WASMs

+After activate the emsdk, you should have the command `em++` available in your path.
-After activate the emsdk, to compile the PS signature test file into a HTML and test it with your browser.
+To compile the PS signature test file into a HTML and test it with your browser, use the following command.

 ```bash
 make el-pass-wasm
 ```

-Then, you should have `wasm-tests.js`, `wasm-tests.wasm`, and `wasm-tests.html` in a new directory called `wasm-build`.
+Then, you should have a number of `js`, `wasm`, and `html` files in a new directory called `wasm-build`.
 To check the output in the browser, you can serve the html with python.

 ```bash